-Camilla Thurlow warmed the public’s hearts on Love Island 2017.
+Camilla first came to our screens in 2017 when she warmed the public’s hearts on ITV's Love Island.
 Her openness and vulnerability proved popular, with the public voting her in second place.
-The most asked questions – why did this explosive ordnance disposal expert apply to Love Island?
+The most asked question – why did this explosive ordnance disposal expert apply to Love Island?
 She wanted to confront the fact she didn’t have a personal life having spent long periods abroad with her humanitarian work.
-What was more intimidating Afghanistan or Love Island?
-Definitely Love Island!
+Asked what was more intimidating, Afghanistan or Love Island?
+‘Definitely Love Island!’